godwinsallah/alx-pre_course/README.md

 My first readme
-with an update in github
+with an update in github is cool